mcsc-impact-climate/Geo-TIDE-datasets/README.md

 Each GeoJSON file encodes geospatial features such as states, highways, and facilities in Web Mercator format (EPSG:3857).
 In most files, the geospatial features have associated attributes, which can be visualized as gradients on the Geo-TIDE interface or other GIS software such as QGIS.

 The GeoJSON files are stored on a public AWS S3 bucket, and will soon be hosted by the AWS Open Data Sponsorship Program.
 The table below summarizes the major categories of files included in the dataset, broken down according to their geospatial format.
 More information and attributions to original data sources can be found in [this Zenodo record](https://zenodo.org/records/15851359).

 Area features are bounded regions such as states, represented in the GeoJSON files as Polygon or MultiPolygon objects.
 Highway features are connected highway links, represented as LineString objects.
 Point features are localized objects such as charging/refueling stations or hydrogen production facilities, represented with Point objects.

-### Summary of file categories
 <table>
   <thead>
     <tr>
       <th>Data Layer</th>
       <th>Filename(s)</th>
       <th>Original Data Source(s)</th>
-      <th>Reference Section in Technical Guide</th>
+      <th>Reference Section in the <a href=https://dspace.mit.edu/handle/1721.1/159069>Geo-TIDE Technical Guide</a></th>
     </tr>
   </thead>
   <tbody>